somarc/sling-org-apache-sling-starter/README.md

      - Port defaults to 4502 if not specified
      - Global store URL defaults to http://localhost:8091 if not specified
      - Requires validators to be running (see `blockchain-aem-infra/scripts/local-development/run-validators-local.sh`)

+     > **Blockchain AEM**: This configuration simulates an AEM client connecting to the global oak-chain validator network.
+     > It mounts a read-only global oak-chain via HTTP segment transfer.
+Writes require Ethereum wallet signatures
+     > and are routed through the validator network's Aeron Cluster consensus.

    - Oak SegmentStore with
      ```bash